cepgen/website/output-formats.md

 )
 ```

-The tree handler may be used in parallel to the two {cpp:class}`ROOT::CepGenRun` and {cpp:class}`ROOT::CepGenEvent` helper reader objects for a compact analysis workflow:
+The tree handler may be used in parallel to the two {cepgen}`ROOT::CepGenRun` and {cepgen}`ROOT::CepGenEvent` helper reader objects for a compact analysis workflow:

 ````{toggle}
 ```{doxygenclass} ROOT::CepGenRun